 TC: Well, the project was motivated by a very early observation that I found young people in the Chinese internet started to fascinating [sic] about the low-resolution fuzzy meme stickers, this retro phenomenon makes me start to think critically about why this happens and how these images influence us.
 That is the prototype of this project.
 The ‘poor image’ concept originally comes from Hito Steyerl, and I think it derived and expanded a lot in this crazy internet era, as we’ve had so many different ways of sharing and so many different formats of the images/videos, we started to be reshaped by those overwhelming information.

-Some of them are positive… The popularization of smartphones, 4G networks and the short video platform together provided ordinary people with opportunities to output cultures to change their lives and enrich the conversation that happened on the internet, which even brings them stream and money.
+Some of them are positive… The popularization of smartphones, 4G networks, affordable rise broadband prices, and the short video platform together provided ordinary people with opportunities to output cultures to change their lives and enrich the conversation that happened on the internet, which even brings them stream and money.
 That is one of the important features, ‘accessibility’ of the poor images.

 I also talked about the negative side of ‘poor images’… The internet technically expands the way of consumption, and we are currently overwhelmed by the high resolution and visually sophisticated commercial images, although they are rich in pixels, the contents and spirits of them are poor and boring; they are promoting single and standard value towards especially beauty.
 When the value is deeply rooted in, consumers become as culture curators, they start to create this kind of image, such as manipulated selfies.